 A hatred of humanity comes when someone without knowledge or skill has placed great trust in someone else and believes him to be altogether truthful, sound and trustworthy.

 Then a short time afterwards, they find him to be wicked and unreliable.
 Then this happens in another case.
 When this happens enough, especially with those you believed to be close friends, then in the end, after many such blows, people come to hate all humanity and to believe that no one is sound in any way at all.

 Such a hatred of humanity comes most easily to those that have little experience and skill in social relationships.
 For great experience would lead one to believe -what is in fact true- that the very good and the very wicked are both quite rare, and that most people are between these two extremes.9

 A complete distrust of reason, verging on hatred, arises when we have frequently been let down by arguments.
-Or when someone else’s words no longer match their conduct.
-When they lie multiple times -by intent or design.
-But none of these scenarios means we should give up on our ability to talk clearly, truthfully, and honestly to each other.
+Or when someone else’s words no longer match their conduct; when we are betrayed or lied to.

 Plato compared the hatred of reason to the hatred of humanity for a very good reason.